rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 [keep-stage]: ./suggested.md#faster-builds-with---keep-stage

+Sometimes you don't need a full build.
+When doing some kind of "type-based refactoring", like renaming a method, or changing the signature of some function, you can use `./x.py check` instead for a much faster build.

 Note that this whole command just gives you a subset of the full `rustc` build.
 The **full** `rustc` build (what you get with `./x.py build --stage 2 compiler/rustc`) has quite a few more steps: